petender/1126agentdemo/README.md

 1. **Player Name Input**: Enter your name at the start
 2. **Shooter**: Green triangle shooter positioned at the bottom middle of the screen
-3. **Random Targets**: Red bullseye targets appear at random positions
+3. **Random Targets**: Large red/blue dotted targets appear at random positions
+4. **Color-Switching Mechanic**: Targets alternate between RED and BLUE every 0.5 seconds
-4. **Space Bar Controls**: Press SPACE to shoot
+5. **Space Bar Controls**: Press SPACE to shoot - but ONLY when the target is RED!
-5. **Reaction Time**: Measures time between target appearing and your shot
+6. **Reaction Time**: Measures time between target appearing and your shot
-6. **Win Condition**: React within 0.3 seconds to win!
+7. **Win Condition**: React within 0.6 seconds when target is RED to win!
+8. **Lose Condition**: Shoot when target is BLUE and you lose immediately!
-7. **Results Display**: Shows "YOU WIN!" or "YOU ARE TOO SLOW" based on your performance
+9. **Results Display**: Shows "YOU WIN!", "YOU ARE TOO SLOW", or "YOU LOSE!" based on your performance

 ## Installation